bergwerk/bwrk_template/README.rst

 BERGWERK Sitepackage Extension
 ===================

-A framework to start developing TYPO3 CMS extension that include all configuration and code for a website.
+A TYPO3 CMS extension for developing a Theme

 Depends on
 -------------------------

 TYPO3 - 6.2.0-7.99.99
 CSS Styled Content - 6.2.0-7.9.99
 Gridelements - 3.2.0